You are here

 Q: Can a charter school apply?

 A: Not individually.
 Like other public schools, a charter school could receive funding through its authorizing district’s award, but is not eligible to apply for/receive a grant directly because this is a formula, not competitive grant.
 If a charter school is authorized by the Colorado Charter School Institute rather than its local school district, the Colorado Charter School Institute would be the entity to apply for the grant and distribute the funds to eligible school libraries (i.e., meeting the definition of School Library and other eligibility requirements outlined in the Guidelines) within its network of charter schools.
+If the authorizing district does not submit an eligibility form/apply, a charter school may contact the State Library directly to see what options might be available.

 Q: Our town has a school/public combined library.
 Can we apply as both a school and a public and receive two grants, or do we just apply once?